amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 Of the straight rule varieties, the less expensive Mannheim and Rietz models were used in high school, and the more sophisticated Darmstadt and log-log duplex models were used in college.
 There were longer straight rules used by those who require more precision.
 Some models even came with magnifying cursor glass to allow a more precise reading.
 And there were shorter, pocket-sized straight rules, like the Pickett N600-ES carried by the Apollo astronauts.
 Although not very precise, pocket slide rules were good enough for back-of-the-napkin calculations in the field.
 Engineers, however, were partial to the 25 cm desk straight rule.
 As such, most slide rules manufactured over the past two centuries were of this design.

-***circular rules***—As an engineering student in the 1980s in Burma, I used the Faber-Castell 8/10 circular slide rule, shown below, which I inherited from an engineer aunt.
+***circular rules***—As an engineering student in the 1980s in Burma, I used the Faber-Castell 8/10 circular slide rule, shown below, which was a hand-me-down from my engineer aunt.
 All my classmates used the government-issued Aristo 0968 straight slide rule.
 All the scales are etched onto the exposed plastic face.
 The outer portion of the face is fixed to the body, and the inner portion of the face rotates.
 And the cursor with the hairline rotates across the scales on the face.
 The FC 8/10, despite being circular, operates on the same principles as the straight rule: the outer portion of the FC 8/10 is analogous to the frame of the straight rule, the inner portion to the slide.
 The circular shape of the device does indeed highlight, visually and literally, the wrap-around nature of the logarithmic scales.

 [Faber-Castell 8/10, early 1970s]